-If you are a band and looking to extend your opportunities to grow successfully, you may be interested to read this post.
+If you are a band and looking to extend your opportunities to grow successfully, then attending music showcases could definitely be a good starting point.

-Bands Labels, publishers, booking agencies, venue bookers, festival bookers, pr companies, government representation such as Music Export and any other associations interaction with the music industry.
+Bands, Labels, publishers, booking agencies, venue bookers, festival organisations, pr companies, software providers, government representation such as Music Export and any other associations interaction with the music industry.

 There are multiple and various reasons such as: research of labels, need the help of a booker to find you gigs in a specific territory, you want to participate to some festivals, you want the help of a pr agency for your next release and boost your media visibility in a specific territory…As you can see, it really depends of the situation of the band and their needs.

 Question of timing – Right for your band or not ?

 There is no straight answer.
 Based on my experience, I would recommend artists and bands who already developed a fan base in their home country and have at least a record released but also have a good national but also international touring history.

 I always tell to bands to grow their geographical zone organically.
 If it works well in your home country, think about the neighbouring countries before thinking a country at the other side of the planet.
 You will save money and time.

 The question to ask is: WHY do you want to attend a music showcase with your band ?